Casablanca, Morocco: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-Mosques often require certain dress, so if you plan to see the stunning King Hassan II Mosque, take the following:
+Mosques often require certain dress, so if you want to check out the majestic King Hassan II Mosque, take the following:

-Note that there may be restrictions on who is allowed to enter the mosque; it is best to check with the Casablanca tourism authority.
+Note that there may be restrictions on who is allowed to enter the mosque; you should check with the Casablanca tourism authority.

 November

 If you go to Casablanca in November, you will notice that it is mild.
-Expect it to rain about a third of the time.
+Expect it to rain 5-10 days this month.
 Average temperatures (including nighttime) are in the low 60s F (mid 10s C).

 What to wear/what to pack: